aws-samples/aws-private-ca-matter-infrastructure/README.md

    ```

 ### Parameters
-1. `--parameters vendorId=<VID>` - The vendor ID to be assigned to the CA. Note that when creating PAIs this value should be the same as in the PAA.
-This must be a 4-digit hex value.
+1. `--parameters vendorId=<VID>` - The vendor ID to be assigned to the CA. This must be a 4-digit hex value.
 2. `--parameters productIds=<PID1>,<PID2>,...` - The productIds to be assigned to PAIs.
 Note that the number of PIDs provided should equal the `generatePaiCnt` parameter's value.
 These must be 4-digit hex values.
 3. `--parameters validityInDays=<n>` - The PAA/PAI certificate's validity in days.
 4. `--parameters dacValidityInDays=<n>` - The validity in days of the DACs that are issued by the Lambda.
 This value must be less than the PAI's `validityInDays` value.